top of page

 When I Knew by Robert Trachtenberg

-When I Knew is a quick read, a collection of anecdotes and stories from people when they first discovered they were gay.
-Entertainers, writers, designers, as well as executives, politicians and sports coaches.
-Put together by photographer and director Robert Tractenberg, some are one page paragraphs, and others are a few pages long.
-Smart, hilarious and poignant, they fall into the categories of When I Knew, When My Parents Knew, When Everyone Else Knew, and the occasional coming out story.
+When I Knew is a collection of anecdotes and stories from people about when they first discovered they were gay.
+Entertainers, writers, designers, as well as executives, politicians, and sports coaches are included.
+Put together by photographer and director Robert Tractenberg, some are one-page paragraphs, and others are a few pages long.
+Smart, hilarious, and poignant, they fall into the categories of When I Knew, When My Parents Knew, When Everyone Else Knew, and the occasional coming out story.

 HBO has made a documentary of the book, and it's currently on Netflix.

-I'm not around kids very much, but for me, there seems to be a time when you are naturally outgoing, and expressing yourself without reservations.
-When you know you are different than other boys and girls, and you often have to tone that down, appear interested in things your gender is interested in.
+There is a time in childhood when you are naturally outgoing and express yourself without reservations.
+When you know you are different from other boys and girls, you often have to tone that down and appear interested in things your gender is interested in.
 When we are grown up, we celebrate people who are different, but it's often hard to be yourself when you are a kid.
 It gets better!

 "To the Bat Cave, Robin!"